squillace/helm-multinode/HelloHelm2/README.md

 A quick exercise of Helm 2 will give you an idea of a few features like install, upgrade, and uninstall.
 (For a complete list, enter `helm` with no options.)

-First, to easily see what is happening, if you have a console with either tabbing or Windows inside the console, set up four windows with each of the commands in one of the windows in a way that is viewable, like so:
+First, to easily see what is happening, if you have a console with either tabbing or Windows inside the console, set up four windows with each of the commands in one of the windows in a way that is viewable.
+You'll also need the `watch` command, or the equivalent, so find some time to install or locate it.

+1.

 ![multi window watching](../media/multi-window-watch-voting.png)